musabm24/musabm24/README.md

 ## Hi there! 👋

 I'm Musab.
-Currently a student at UOWlv, and I'm working towards becoming a software engineer.
+Currently a student at University of Birmingham, and I'm working towards becoming a Cyber Security Analayst.

 I enjoy creating things, especially websites.
 I'm fascinated by big projects that make a real impact.